-Long Term Care Ombudsman - The Long Term Care Ombudsman Program advocates for residents in licensed long term care facilities.
+The Michigan Long Term Care Ombudsman Program (MLTCOP) advocates for residents in licensed long term care facilities.
 Ombudsmen receive, identify, investigate and resolve complaints, including reports of elder abuse and neglect, from or on behalf of residents.
 The advocate will make routine facility visits, interview residents, provide information on long term care and residents’ rights, negotiate with facility staff regarding resident concerns, provide support to resident and family councils, collaborate with legal staff on appropriate cases, and prepare written reports.
-Additional responsibilities may include collaboration with other advocates, participation in interdisciplinary task forces or committees, preparation of articles and materials for consumers, and outreach presentations on elder abuse and long term care issues.
+Additional responsibilities may include collaboration with other advocates, participation in interdisciplinary task forces or committees, and outreach presentations on elder abuse and long term care issues.
 The advocate would serve residents in Ingham, Eaton, and Clinton counties and travel frequently throughout them.